cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/packaging-the-data-experience-cinchydxd.md

 Based on the configuration set up in this table, Cinchy will export the data and create CSV and CLI files.&#x20;

-Please note in this example we do not have Reference Data as part of our Data Experience.
+Please note in this example we don't have Reference Data as part of our Data Experience.

 ## 4. Export the Data Experience